 “So what?”

 “Late for work, located precisely where an attack occurs, rushing to arrest the woman who news reports say has been a thorn in the side of organized crime.
-This has all the elements of a set-up, does it not?”
+These details contain all the elements of a set-up, does it not?”

 “Objection, Your Honor.
 Completely speculative and without foundation,” Mathilda Ling said.

-“Your Honor, Sun-Times reporter Natalie Rumsfort released this video of the entire incident, taken by a woman in a third-floor apartment.
+“Your Honor, Sentinel reporter Natalie Rumsfort released this video of the entire incident, taken by a woman in a third-floor apartment.
 I’ll show it to the court now.”

 The video, taken by Makayla Washington, clearly showed Angel acting as a Good Samaritan, first taking down the assailant with the billy club and then getting the person beating Pastor Montgomery away from him.
-Captain Baggs handcuffs the Angel while letting the Albanian thugs escape.
+Captain Baggs handcuffs the Angel while letting the thugs escape.
 At no point, John observed, did the Angel appear to be resisting arrest.

 “Your Honor, this is a bail hearing,” Ling said.
 “This suspect has tampered with city surveillance cameras, invaded our computer systems, and penetrated the accounts of the Northern Trust Bank on Lasalle Street.
 The State wants bail revoked for this suspect.”

-“You don’t have a scintilla of evidence for any of that, do you, Ms. Ling?”
+“You don’t have a scintilla of evidence for any of that, Ms. Ling.”
 John said.

-“All right let’s put an end to the sniping, folks,” Judge Hoffenberg said.
+“All right let’s cease the sniping, folks,” Judge Hoffenberg said.
 “Mr. Merrick, do you have any more questions for the witness?”

 “Yes, your Honor.
-Ms. Fieldstone has some questions for Officer Baggs.”
+Mrs. Fieldstone has some questions for Officer Baggs.”

 Veronica got out of her seat, carrying Millie’s Apple tablet computer.
-She approached Baggs, her eyes reflecting muted rage.
+She approached Baggs, her eyes squinting like a gunslinger from a spaghetti western.

 “I checked your police record, Captain Baggs.
 It’s basically clean.
 Congratulations on twenty-three years of success hiding that you are a corrupt and evil policeman?”

-“How dare you say that, Counselor.”
+“How dare you say that Counselor.”

-“Oh, I’m going to prove it, right here, right now, sir.
-Three years ago, on June 2nd, 2052, in an isolated industrial area north of the Loop, you committed forcible and non-consensual sexual assault of a thirteen-year-old girl.”
+“Oh, I’m going to prove it right here, right now, sir.
+Three years ago, on June 2nd, 2057, in an isolated industrial area north of the Loop, you committed forcible and non-consensual sexual assault of a thirteen-year-old girl.”

-“Objection, your Honor.
-Ms. Fieldstone is staging an inflammatory and prejudicial publicity stunt just to soil the honorable witness's reputation.
+“Objection, your Honor,” Ling said.
+“Ms. Fieldstone is staging an inflammatory and prejudicial publicity stunt solely to soil the honorable witness's reputation.
 She should be ruled out of order.”
-Ling s

 Ronnie wheeled around to face the Judge.

 “Your Honor, I have proof of this charge, a video of said incident.
-Considering that the victim was thirteen at the time of the crime, state law requires special handling.
+Since the victim was thirteen at the time of the crime, state law requires special handling.
 A confer in your chambers about this is appropriate.”

 Judge Hoffenberg stood up, his face reflecting frustration at the turn of events.